 The program should default to having the Manual tab highlighted in green.
 Move the axis with the red wheels to the position you want to start drilling and click “ALL ZERO” on the bottom right.
 This will set your origin point (AKA the cutting point).

-Flip the switch on the left hand side of the computer, red light should turn on.
+Flip the switch on the left-hand side of the computer, red light should turn on.
 This ensures that the CNC machine is taking inputs from the computer and make it so you cannot move the axis

 At the top of the window, click “Auto”.